 When you take photos for a living, the last thing you need is to have your local storage or your personal laptop crash and take all your hard-worked shots down with it.
-Every professional photographer worth their salt knows the importance of having backups of his work and photo hosting sites provide a cost-effective way of keeping files secure.
-These image hosting sites not only provide an efficient backup and storage system for your files but also allow you to share them with close contacts and clients.
+Every professional photographer worth their salt knows the importance of having backups of his work, and photo hosting sites provide a cost-effective way of keeping files secure.
+These image hosting sites provide an efficient backup and storage system for your files and allow you to share them with close contacts and clients.

 What is image hosting?

 For the uninitiated, image hosting sites act as a platform for sharing images for free.
 When you upload an image, your image is considered to be “hosted” in this platform so that you and other users of the platform can access, download, and share it from any device and internet connection.
 Dedicated image hosting sites typically allow both amateur and professional photographers to upload their content to their professional websites or portfolios, but higher quality photos - based on both popularity and use can even make money through uploading their work to these image hosting sites as a sideline.